-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

 There's a lot on Revival that I want to talk about, but let's start with the cover art: It's a kind of translucent American flag with what appears to be a man holding his head in his hand, kind of like a posture of grief.
 Why this image for the album cover, and why the title?

 Well, the title just kind of made sense with everything that the album was about, and as the songs started coming together, it started making more and more sense to call it that.
 The cover is me with my head down, because as much as I love our country, we got s*** that we gotta work on.
 We got s*** that we gotta get better at.
-It's kinda like, I love our country, I'm upset with it right now.
+It's kinda like, I love our country; I'm upset with it right now.

 Was this an epiphany moment for you, or is this something that's been building for a while?